nicolascbarbosa/nicolascbarbosa/README.md

 </h3>

 #### 💬 Can I help you?
-For the past 2 years I have been working as a Tech Lead and mentoring beginners in my spare time, I currently have over 500 total hours of mentoring.
+For the past 2 years I have been working as a Tech Lead and doing volunteer work mentoring beginners in my spare time, I currently have over 500 total hours of mentoring.

 #### 📫 How to reach me: